amyerz/wdi-exercisr/README.md

 (The dropdown menu you're adding shouldn't do anything yet.
 It should just exist.)

-**Pause**
+**Homework**

-Together, we'll add an AJAX call to get exercise data related to the selected activity.
+1. Add an AJAX call to get exercise data related to the selected activity.

-**Unpause**

-9. Write code for the 'done' callback that adds a Morris JS chart to the page using the exercise data for the selected activity.
+2. Write code for the 'done' callback that adds a Morris JS chart to the page using the exercise data for the selected activity.